-Columbia University operates under a Federalwide Assurance with the Office of Human Research Protections that regulates our ability to conduct research involving human subjects.
-This agreement requires institutions that receive federal research funds to provide a comprehensive, ongoing training program in basic human subjects protections and to verify that all applicants for IRB approval have undergone this training.
-Compliance with this Assurance also requires the University to ensure that all research conducted at the institution is reviewed by the IRB when necessary.
+Columbia University maintains a Federalwide Assurance (FWA) with the Office for Human Research Protections (OHRP) that regulates our ability to conduct research involving human subjects.
+Compliance with this Assurance requires the University to ensure that all human subjects research conducted under the auspices of the institution is reviewed and approved by the Institutional Review Board (IRB) prior to the conduct of the research.
+In addition, the University is expected to provide a comprehensive, ongoing training program in basic human subjects protections and to verify that all applicants submitting protocols for IRB approval have undergone this training.

 The Columbia Human Research Protection Office (HRPO) at Morningside oversees human subjects research for faculty, staff, and students on the Morningside and Lamont campuses.
 Students from Teachers College or Barnard should seek approval from the IRB at their respective institution.
 Staff at any of these IRBs can provide guidance on research that may require review from multiple institutions, if needed.

 All Columbia faculty, employees, and students who propose to conduct research involving human subjects, whether funded or non-funded, are required to: